 We tend to have busy lives and hectic schedules, and even many of the vacation days people are freely given by their employers go unused (or not used to the fullest), so clearly it is important for people to learn to have more fun in their lives.
-That's why I am recommending that you observe "Make Up Your Own Holiday" Day, which falls on March 26th this year, and celebrate it in a way that can relieve the most stress for you!
+That's why I am recommending that you observe "Make Up Your Own Holiday" Day, which is March 26th, and celebrate it in a way that can relieve the most stress for you!
 Here are some of my ideas for how to make the most of it:

 - Choose A These That Includes Connecting With Others

 Maintaining a supportive group of friends is one lifestyle factor that is associated with increased health, longevity, and life satisfaction, and can be a great stress reliever.
 Social media is a fun way to stay in touch, but game nights, lunches with friends, or even quick phone calls can help you to stay connected in a more personal way.
 You can relieve stress by creating a holiday that involved getting together with others.